kaiyuanshe/Polyfiller/README.md

 > This guide has been tested in the deployment process of China mirror: https://polyfiller.kaiyuanshe.cn

 ###### Install Docker in Cloud Server at first

-In the development environment, use install script
+In the development environment, use installation script

 ```shell
 curl -fsSL https://get.docker.com | sudo sh